todimskii/https---github.com-todimskii-myfirstwebpage-readme/README.md

 # About Me Webpage
-This is a project i am working to star my journey into software developmemt.
+This is a project i am working to start my journey into software developmemt.

 ## Description
-This is a personal webpage that provides information about me, Olatunji Abdejo.
+This is a personal webpage that provides information about me, Olatunji Adebajo.
 It includes details about my background, professional experience, hobbies, interests and projects.

 ## Motivation